WWOD: History

 The station went on the air April 18, 1989, as WMXR by Rob and Shirley Wolf.
-In its early years, the station broadcast an oldies format branded "Magic 94", which was expanded to WCFR-FM (93.5 FM, now WEEY) in 1998 after the Wolfs' acquisition of that station.
+In its early years, the station broadcast an oldies format branded "Magic 94", which was expanded to WCFR-FM 93.5 (now WEEY) in 1998 after the Wolfs' acquisition of that station.
 WMXR also operated a translator in White River Junction, W232AP (94.3 FM); the three frequencies were billed as the Valley's "Superstation".
 The station subsequently evolved into one of the country's first classic hits station (programmed by KFRC's Chuck "Boom Boom" Canon) with all-digital studios and first-in-the nation internet streaming in 1995 via Dartmouth College.
 In April 2000, new owners Conn River Broadcasting switched the stations' format to country music as "Bob Country"; though it used the branding and "Turn your knob to Bob" slogan formerly used by WBOB-FM in Minneapolis–Saint Paul, the name was believed to be a reference to Bob Frisch, then-owner of competing country station WXXK (100.5 FM).

 Clear Channel Communications bought WMXR and WCFR in 2001 and merged "Bob Country" with its existing country station in the market, WXXK, branded "Kixx".
 After several months of simulcasting with WXXK, WMXR switched to a simulcast of WVRR's (101.7 FM, now WKKN at 101.9) classic rock format that October.
 WMXR shifted to modern rock in late March 2002, though WVRR did not follow suit until early April.
 Two years later, the stations (branded Rock 93.9 & 101.7) tweaked their format to mainstream rock with modest success.

-Clear Channel sold its stations in the Lebanon, New Hampshire market to Great Eastern Radio in January 2007, who later that year switched WMXR to a news/talk format as "93.9 The Pulse", modeled on sister station WTPL in Hillsborough, New Hampshire.
+Clear Channel sold its stations in the Lebanon, New Hampshire, market to Great Eastern Radio in January 2007, who later that year switched WMXR to a news/talk format as "93.9 The Pulse", modeled on sister station WTPL in Hillsborough, New Hampshire.
 This format was moved to and consolidated with a similar format on sister station WTSL (1400 AM) under the "Pulse" branding in May 2008, at which point WMXR adopted a classic hits format as "Maxx 93.9".
 The station subsequently returned to classic rock, retaining the "Maxx" branding.